fortunejs/fortune/README.md

 ### Adapters

-Adapters belong to class that must implement a baseline of `init`, `create`, `find`, `update`, and `delete` methods.
-These methods have well-defined parameters and return values.
+Adapters belong to class that must implement a baseline of methods that have well-defined parameters and return values.
 The adapter could be backed by anything from a text file to a distributed database, as long as it implements the adapter methods.
-They are also responsible for interpreting the options and schemas provided to it.
+They are responsible for interpreting the options and schemas provided to it.

 | Adapter          | Maintainer     | Description                             |